 Buying foreign currency

-Ordering foreign currency online for home delivery is also becoming more common and makes it easier to compare deals but, again, make sure that the debit or prepaid card you're using to buy online doesn't levy any extra charges for foreign currency purchases.
+Browsing currency deals online makes it easier to compare what's on offer, but it's important to make sure that the card used to buy the currency online doesn't levy any extra charges for foreign currency purchases.

 Travel insurance bundles

 Another thing to consider before going abroad is whether to take out a credit card that offers travel insurance.

 Some bank accounts already come with travel insurance, so check if this is the case before factoring it in while picking a travel card.